Flambeau River State Forest

 Backpackers must camp at least one mile away from your vehicle and 100 feet from any designated trail or road.
 Vehicles can be pared at any trailhead.
 Printed trail maps required free special camp permits and parking locations are available at the forest headquarters.

 Campers must follow the forest's carry-in, carry-out policy by packing out all trash and recyclables.
 Campers may use dead and downed wood as firewood but cannot cut live trees or brush.

 Elk Ridge Yurt

 The Flambeau River State Forest has an ADA-accessible yurt, providing a unique camping opportunity.
-Funded through the Pittman-Roberson Federal Aid in Wildlife Restoration Act, the primary use of the yurt is for hunters from the Tuesday after Labor Day through the end of spring turkey hunting season (May 29).
+Funded through the Pittman-Roberson Federal Aid in Wildlife Restoration Act, the primary use of the yurt is for hunters.
 Amenities include four bunk beds with mattresses (one accessible bunk), a futon, table and chairs, a wood-burning stove, a fire ring, a lantern pole, a bear-proof food storage box, a game pole for hunters and an enclosed vault toilet.
 There is nearby access to walking trails and a carry-in canoe/kayak launch.
-The yurt may be reserved for non-hunting purposes from May 30 through Labor Day.

 The yurt is located near the town of Oxbo in Sawyer County.
 From County Highway 70, turn Northeast on Oxbo Drive and then left on Feleen Road, which will dead-end at the yurt parking lot.
 The yurt is about 300 feet from the parking lot.
 Drive-to site access is available for people with disabilities with prior approval from the property manager.
 The yurt can also be accessed directly from the river; it is just upstream from Dix-Dox Landing.